YukumoHunter/e3-molecule-diffusion/blogpost.md

 - **Harold**: Reproduction of the original code.
 Debugging JAX's code.
 - **Marina**: Organisation and coordination of the project.
 Redaction of the blogpost's introduction to theoretical approach, results and conclusion.
 Correction of the blogpost.
 README.
 Support with coding our JAX approach.
 Plot of results.
-- **Ricardo**: JAX Code.
-Redaction of the blogpost's introduction to JAX.
+- **Ricardo**: JAX Code and JIT time steps experiment.
+Redaction of the blogpost's Implementation to JAX.
 - **Robin**: Blogspost setup.
-Redaction of Implementation to JAX.
+Redaction of the blogpost's Introduction and Implementation to JAX.
 Blogspot review.
 README.

 ## References
 #### [1]  Cao, N. D. and Kipf, T. (2022).
 Molgan: An implicit generative model for small molecular graphs.